Current Positions

 (2024).
 The Customary Atlas of Ancien Régime France.
 Explorations in Economic History, 93, 101588.

-BibTeX Article Appendix Dataverse HAL DOI CEPR DP
+Article Appendix Dataverse DOI

 (2023).
 Morts Pour la France: A Database of French Fatalities of the Great War.
 Explorations in Economic History, 90, 101550.